kcreativision/ml_data_preprocessing/README.md

 # data curator
 Package with Data Guards and Preprocessors - make data better suited for machine learning

-1. Data Guards: functions that check for any abnormalities in dataset.
+1. Data Checks: functions that check for any abnormalities in dataset.

 a.
 Missing values
 b.
 Cardinality